Periodisation of the Indus Valley Civilisation: Early, Mature, and Late Harappan

 Early surveys by Sir Aurel Stein in Balochistan led to the discovery of numerous prehistoric sites of unknown association.
 Following excavations at Harappa and Mohenjo Daro, the prehistoric sites in Sindh and Baluchistan were thought to represent a culture that migrated from Baluchistan to the Indus Valley to establish the Indus Valley Civilisation.
 This notion was refuted by M.R.
 Mughal based on his discovery of earlier occupational phases in the Cholistan Desert.
 The term Early Harappan was coined by M. R. Mughal in his dissertation at the University of Pennsylvania which provided a synthesis of his many surveys and studies throughout Pakistan.
 This classification is primarily based on Harappa and Mohenjo Daro, assuming an evolutionary sequence.
-According to Manuel, this division "places the Indus Valley within a tripartite evolutionary framework, of the birth, fluorescence, and death of a society in a fashion familiar to the social evolutionary concepts of Elman Service (1971)."
+According to Manuel, this division "places the Indus Valley within a tripartite evolutionary framework, of the birth, florescence, and death of a society in a fashion familiar to the social evolutionary concepts of Elman Service (1971)."

 According to Coningham and Young, it was "cemented [...] in common use" due to "the highly influential British archaeologists Raymond and Bridget Allchin [who] used similar subdivisions in their work."
 According to Coningham and Young, this approach is "limited" and "restricted," putting too much emphasis on the mature phase.